-Anne Lise, a Danish soprano.
+Anne Lise, a Danish soprano,

-opens the De Anza recital series tonight at 8:15 in the Forum training at the Royal Conservatory in Copenhagen and other Danish masters.
-She sings in French, German, Danish, Italian and English, first telling the nical excellence with her spontaneous Victor Borge-type Danish humor which has attracted a following in not only her native Europe but also in this Other recitals that will be presented in this series will feature such performers as Marcella De Peter Arnott and Marta Car- William Corbet Jones, Anne Lise combines her techstory behind each selection.
+Miss Lise received her vocal

+training at the Royal Conservatory in Copenhagen and other

+Danish masters.
+She sings in French, German, Danish, Italian and English, first telling the

+Anne Lise combines her technical excellence with her spontaneous Victor Borge-type Danish humor which has attracted

+a following in not only her native Europe but also in this

+Other recitals that will be presented in this series will feature

+such performers as Marcella De

+Peter Arnott and Marta Car-

+William Corbet Jones,

+story behind each selection.